Onion De Bruijn Sequences: Fixed-Window Counting by Growing the Alphabet: Introduction

+Most work on infinite or extendable De Bruijn sequences varies the order parameter $n$ while keeping the alphabet fixed.
+A representative result in this direction is the following theorem of Becher and Heiber~\cite{becher2011extending}:

-\begin{theorem}[Theorem $1$ in~\cite{becher2011extending}] Every de Bruijn sequence of order $n$ in at least three symbols can be extended to a de Bruijn sequence of order $n + 1$.
-Every de Bruijn sequence of order $n$ in two symbols can not be extended to order $n + 1$, but it can be extended to order $n + 2$. \end{theorem}
+\begin{theorem*}[Theorem $1$ in~\cite{becher2011extending}] Every De Bruijn sequence of order $n$ in at least three symbols can be extended to a De Bruijn sequence of order $n + 1$ (over the same alphabet).
+Every De Bruijn sequence of order $n$ in two symbols cannot be extended to order $n + 1$, but it can be extended to order $n + 2$. \end{theorem*}

-A natural question to ask is if this theorem is true with respect to the alphabet.
-That is, we would like to understand if we can extend a De Bruijn sequence of order $n$ over alphabet $k$ into a into a De Bruijn sequence of order $n$ and alphabet $k+1$.
-We call a De Bruijn sequence with this property an Onion De Bruijn sequence, as defined in~\ref{def:onion}.

-In this paper we show that the answer to this question is positive.
-In fact, we prove in Theorem~\ref{the:onion} that the well known Prefer Max De Bruijn sequence has this property, and in fact every sequence with this property behaves like the Prefer max De Bruijn sequence.

-We use the lower-case Greek letters $\sigma,\tau$ to denote symbols in the alphabet $[k]=\{0,\cdots, k-1\}$, the lower-case Latin letters $s,w,x,y,z$ to denote words in $[k]^*$ for the same $k$, the lower-case Latin letters $i,j,m$ to denote natural numbers and indexes, and the lower-case Latin letters $n$ and $k$ to denote natural numbers which will be constant parameters throughout the text.